yrp604/bad64-sys/docs/guide/troubleshooting.md

 ## API

- - If the GUI launches but the license file is not valid when launched from the command-line, check that you're using the right version of Python as only 64-bit Python 2.7, or 3.x versions are supported.
+ - If the GUI launches, but the license file is not valid when launched from the command-line, check that you're using the right version of Python as only 64-bit Python 3.x versions are supported.
 Additionally, the [personal][purchase] edition does not support headless operation.

 ## Database Issues